Prag8855/aab/content/guides/dead-animal-disposal-berlin.md

 You cannot bury an animal on public grounds or in a park.
 You can be fined up to 50,000€ for it.
 However, you can legally bury your deceased pets on your own property, as long as it's not in a water conservation area (Wasserschutzgebiet) or right next to a public road or square.
 You must bury the animal at least 50 centimetres deep.

-A pet cemetery, or *Tierfriedhof,* is also an option.
-[Tierschutzverein Berlin](http://www.tierschutz-berlin.de/tierheim/tierfriedhof.html) and [Tierhimmel](http://www.tierhimmel.de/tierkrematorium/preise) will bury your best friend.
+A pet cemetery (*Tierfriedhof*) is also an option.
+[Tierschutzverein Berlin](https://tierschutz-berlin.de/service/tierfriedhof/) and [Tierhimmel](http://www.tierhimmel.de/tierkrematorium/preise) will bury your best friend.
 Burial costs 10€ to 350€, depending on the animal's weight.

 ### Cremation